-If you are a farmer, you can join the NFU as a Family Farm, Farm Unit, or Youth member.
-Most Farm members will join as Family Farm members.
+Farmers join the NFU as Family Farm, Farm Unit, or Youth members.
+Most farmers will join as Family Farm members.
 Cooperative or communal farms can join as Farm Units.
 Farmers age 25 or under can join as Youth Members.
 All Farm Members are full voting members.

-If you are not a farmer, but support the work as an NFU, you can become an Associate member.
-Associate members don’t have voting rights but are still very valued members of the NFU!
+If you are not a farmer, but support the work as an NFU, we welcome you to become an Associate member.
+Associate members cannot vote, but are valued members of the NFU.

 How to sign up

 If you are applying for a Farm Membership through the Farm Business Registration (FBR) or Farm Registration in Ontario, NB, or PEI, please scroll to the bottom of this page for information and links.